Second law on the status of Jews

-The Second French Statute on the Status of Jews, of 2 June 1941 (Loi du 2 juin 1941, Statut des Juifs), was an anti-semitic law enacted under Vichy France and signed into law by the Head of the French State, Marshal Philippe Pétain.
+The Second French Statute on the Status of Jews, of 2 June 1941 (Loi du 2 juin 1941, Statut des Juifs), was an antisemitic law enacted under Vichy France and signed into law by the Head of the French State, Marshal Philippe Pétain.
 It replaced the first Law on the status of Jews of 3 October 1940.
 It included an increasingly stringent definition of who was a Jew in France.
 It specified a legal definition, of the term Jewish race, broadening its criteria for inclusion and extending the scope of the existing professional prohibitions.
 From that point on, Jews in France became second-class citizens, while they had since 21 September 1791 been full citizens.

 Purpose and scope

 Published in the Journal officiel de l'État français on 14 June 1941 during the Darlan government, the Second law on the status of Jews linked membership in the "Jewish race" to the religion of the grandparents.
 At the same time, in line with an assimilationist ideology invented by Charles Maurras and promoted by Action Française between the wars, it multiplied the exceptions for those who had made themselves useful to the nation and the prohibitions for those who had not.

 Applicable throughout the French Empire, in metropolitan France, in the northern and southern zones, and in Algeria, it concerned around 150,000 French Jews and as many foreigners.
 Its numerous clauses decreed a policy of quotas in France.